 3. Find the TXT section of your DNS settings.

-• If you do not have an existing TXT/SPF record, please add a new TXT record.
+• Please add a new TXT record.

 • Under the name or host field enter the following: